 Yes, you can use the same saw for both cross cutting and ripping, but it’s important to use the correct blade for each process.
 A crosscut blade is designed to make cleaner cuts across the grain, while a rip blade is designed to make smoother cuts along the grain.
 It’s also important to adjust the saw’s settings and safety features accordingly for each process.

-You might be interested in: Can I Use A Circular Saw On Hardwood?
+You might be interested in: How Deep Will A 6-1/2 Inch Circular Saw Blade Cut?